 The QC Correspondence Circle

 An ideal method of achieving a higher level of involvement is to become a Local Secretary.
 Local Secretaries are ambassadors for QCCC and act as benefactors.
-They are paid-up members of the QC Correspondence Circle who volunteer to represent the interests of the Correspondence Circle in a specific area, country or region.
-In recognition of the service given by Local Secretaries their names are listed in AQC and they are entitled to wear a designated QCCC jewel and lapel pin.
+They are paid-up members of the Correspondence Circle who volunteer to represent the interests of QCCC in an area, country or region.
+In recognition of their service, Local Secretaries’ names are listed in AQC and/or on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.

 Providing Comments / Book Reviews